 In the ETO environment, design automation can be applied either for the generation of conceptual new designs as part of new product development or in later project stages, such as tendering and order execution, for the development of detailed designs linked to specific customer projects.
 In the following, we refer to design activites conducted within tendering and order execution that are linked to customer projects as 'order-specific engineering'.
 This paper investigates design automation in sales-delivery processes while design automation in new product development is not within its scope.
-Our main rationale for excluding design automation in new product development from this investigation is that design automation in this phase encompasses very similar challenges for a broad variety of product types.
+Our main rationale for excluding design automation in this phase encompasses very similar challenges for a broad variety of product types.
 On the other hand, the ETO environment has very unique requirements for design automation within tendering and order execution.